 - What are some signs and symptoms of someone with a drug use problem?
 (National Institute on Drug Abuse) Also in Spanish

 Prevention and Risk Factors

-- CDC Vital Signs: HIV and Injection Drug Use (Centers for Disease Control and Prevention) Also in Spanish
+- CDC Vital Signs: HIV and Injection Drug Use (Centers for Disease Control and Prevention)

 - Dealing with Drug Problems: Preventing and Treating Drug Abuse (National Institutes of Health) Also in Spanish

 - Treatment Approaches for Drug Addiction (National Institute on Drug Abuse) Also in Spanish